documentationfor yFiles for HTML 3.0.0.1

 UML

-An Unified Modeling Language (short UML) diagram visualizes the structures and behavior of a system and shows the communication with its users.
+Unified Modeling Language (UML) is a diagramming language used to visualize the structure and behavior of a system and its interactions with users.

 Top